CamStreamer/CamStreamerLib/README.md

 cairo('cairo_image_surface_create', 'CAIRO_FORMAT_ARGB32', 200, 200)
 ```

-#### writeText(args...)
+#### writeText(cairoContext, text, posX, posY, width, height, align)
 Write aligned text to the box specified by x, y coordinates, width and height.
+Alignment options: A_RIGHT, A_LEFT, A_CENTER.
+Text size is adjusted to width and height of the box.
 ##### example
 ```javascript
 writeText('cairo0', 'Hello World', 5, 100, 190, 15, 'A_RIGHT');